sudheesreedhara/Iloveapis-apijam/README.md

 Welcome to Apigee API Jam workshop.
 This hands-on workshop takes into account the experience of hundreds of customers who have used Apigee Edge to implement a successful API program.
 By the end of this workshop, you will walk away with practical experience using the Apigee Edge platform, along with an understanding of its comprehensive capabilities.

 ### Before you begin
-- Sign-up for a trial account at https://login.apigee.com/sign__up Once the account is created, we will notify you on the registered email.
-This could take a few minutes.
+- Sign-up for a Apigee trial account at https://login.apigee.com/sign__up

 ### Agenda